Is AA a Cult or A Truly Remarkable Therapy Group?

 Is Alcoholics Anonymous a beneficial and effective support group for alcoholism, or is there something more sinister going on?

+People who have been asking, "is AA a cult?" have began to raise doubts among those who want to give Alcoholics Anonymous a try.
 There is no doubt that Alcoholics Anonymous has helped some alcoholics (but not as many as you may have been led to believe) turn their lives around.
 This fact alone is enough to commend them.
 Yet, there are those who claim that AA is nothing more than a cult dressed up as an alcoholic support group.

 This page examines AA in light of these claims by identifying the elements common to Alcoholics Anonymous and other cults.